970 Porsche Panamera Common Problems

 Valves in the top of the strut can seize closed, causing the airbag not to fill or seize open, over-pressurizing and popping the bag.
 Leaks are also an issue as the bags are made of rubber and fabric.

 - Serious damage can occur from turning or bottoming out.
 You will tear the front bumper off or worse if you try to drive it.
-Get the car towed on a flatbed truck to a shop that has reputable Porsche auto mechanics.
+Get the car towed on a flatbed truck to a shop with reputable Porsche auto mechanics.

 - The 970 has a hydrologic rear spoiler.
 It can be opened with a button or deployed automatically at 70mph to help with high-speed stability.
 The actuators that operate the spoiler tend to wear out, forcing the wing to stay up.
-More often than not, the entire assembly has to be replaced by Porsche.
+More often than not, Porsche has to replace the entire assembly.

 Final Thoughts

-With its love or hate for the styling of the Porsche Panamera, I, like many other people in the Porsche community, was skeptical about the Panamera on release.
+With its love or hate for the styling of the Porsche Panamera, I, like many other people in the Porsche community, was skeptical about it on release.

 Over the years of working on the various Panamera models, it has grown on me.
-It’s a fast, comfortable, and all-around nice place to sit that retains its value.
-Some of the issues here are serious and should not be ignored, but overall the Panamera is reliable.
+It’s a fast, comfortable, and all-around nice place to sit that retains value.
+Some of the issues here are serious and should not be ignored, but overall, the Panamera is reliable.

 We hope you find the 970 Porsche Panamera Common Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Porsche.